Annabelle-Metcalfe/south-wales-pottery-club/README.md

 **Home Page**

 Initially I planned to just have a hero image on the landing page with some information on the studio.
 Users would of had to use the navigation menu to access any other parts of the site.
-The revised version is much more user friendly and inclueds links to other pages directly from the about section.
+The revised version is much more user friendly and includes links to other pages directly from the about section.

 **First draft home page**